g-votte/abci-optuna-horovod-example/README.md

 pip install --user -U horovod
 ```

-You need to install a developing branch of Optuna, because the [MPIStudy](https://github.com/pfnet/optuna/blob/horovod-examples/optuna/integration/mpi.py#L46) class has not been merged to the master.
+To deal with MPI-based learning, you need to install a developing branch of Optuna, because the [MPIStudy](https://github.com/pfnet/optuna/blob/horovod-examples/optuna/integration/mpi.py#L46) class has not been merged to the master.

 ```console
 pip uninstall optuna  # If you've already installed Optuna.